Bhanufdo/GrpE-OODCw/README.md

 src folder contains all the java files for the group work.

 There are 4 folders; Bhanuka,Nihaj,Oshadi,Hansa.
-Theses folders contain design,code and individual report for the individual task of the course work of respective members.
+Theses folders contain design,code and individual report for the individual task of the course work of respective student.